Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: The Online Time Model.

-Analogous to the earlier linear programming relaxation \eqref{sto}, we will define the LP relaxation for the instance $(\{ r_j\}, \{P_{ij}\})$.
-We omit writing out this LP relaxation in detail as it is exactly the same as \eqref{sto}, except that the variables $y_{ijs}$ are defined only for $s\geq r_j.$ Let us call this LP ``$S_o$'' and its optimal solution value $z^{S_o}$.
-Similarly, analogous to (\ref{det}) we can write the LP relaxation for the deterministic version $(\{ r_j\}, \{\E[P_{ij}]\})$ by dropping all terms $-\CV[\p_{ij}]^2$.
-Let us call this deterministic LP relaxation ``$P_o$'' with optimal solution value $z^{P_o}$.
-Lemma \ref{lem:BoundlingLP-Det} and Corollary \ref{cor:BoundingPrimal} apply to $z^{P_o}$ and $z^{S_o}$ in exactly the same way.
-That is,
+Analogous to the earlier linear programming relaxation \eqref{sto}, we can define the same LP relaxation for the instance with release times $r_j$.
+We omit repeating this LP relaxation here as it is exactly the same as \eqref{sto}, except that the variables $y_{ijs}$ are defined only for times $s\geq r_j$.
+Let us refer to this modified LP relaxation for the problem with release dates $(\textup{S}_r)$, and its optimal solution value $z^{S_r}$.
+Similarly, analogous to (\ref{det}) we can define an LP relaxation for the deterministic version of the same problem with deterministic processing times $\E[\p_{ij}]$, by dropping all terms $-\CV[\p_{ij}]^2$ from the relaxation $(\textup{S}_r)$, and eliminating constraints \eqref{eq:LPy:additional}.
+Let us refer to this deterministic LP relaxation $(\textup{P}_r)$ with optimal solution value $z^{P_r}$.
+Lemma \ref{lem:BoundlingLP-Det} and Corollary \ref{cor:BoundingPrimal} apply to this linear programming relaxation in exactly the same way as before.
+That is, when $\opt$ denotes the expected value of an optimal stochastic scheduling policy for the unrelated machine scheduling problem with release dates, we have that

+Specifically, for the purpose of the proof of Theorem~\ref{thm:6}, observe that for the case of deterministic processing times where $\Delta=0$, the optimal LP solution value $z^{P_r}$ is simply a lower bound for $\opt$.